Sixmilebridge GAA: History

-In 1977 Sixmilebridge won their first Clare Senior Hurling Championship defeating Kilkishen by 1–06 to 1–05 in the final.
+In 1977, Sixmilebridge won their first Clare Senior Hurling Championship defeating Kilkishen by 1–06 to 1–05 in the final.
 They were beaten in the Munster Senior Club Hurling Championship by St. Finbarr's of Cork in a replay.
-In 1979 the Bridge won the Senior, Under-21 (first of 3 in a row) and Minor (first of 2 in a row) as well.
+In 1979, the Bridge won the Senior, Under-21 (first of 3 in a row) and Minor (first of 2 in a row) as well.

-Seven and a half acres of land were bought in 1978 and the new pitch and dressing rooms were opened by Paddy Buggy in 1982.
+Seven and a half acres of land were bought in 1978 and the new pitch and dressing rooms were opened in 1982.
 They won the Senior Championship in 1983 and again in 1984 winning their first Munster Championship beating Patrickswell in the final.
 County titles also came in 1989, 1992, and 1993.

-In 1995 the Bridge had three reasons to celebrate.
-The Tommy Morey memorial stand was officially opened, the U-14s won the Féile na nGael All-Ireland U-14 Championship, and the senior hurlers won the Clare Senior and Munster titles culminating in an All-Ireland Senior Club Hurling Championship title on St. Patrick's Day 1996.
+In 1995, the Tommy Morey memorial stand was officially opened at the club.
+In the same year, the senior hurlers won the Clare Senior and Munster titles culminating in an All-Ireland Senior Club Hurling Championship title on St. Patrick's Day 1996.

-In 2008 Sixmilebridge officially celebrated the opening of their new facilities by hosting a challenge match between Clare and Kilkenny.
+In 2008, Sixmilebridge marked the opening of their new facilities by hosting a challenge match between Clare and Kilkenny.

 In 2009 Sixmilebridge captured the Under-21 hurling title as they overcame Wolfe Tones, Shannon, Clooney-Quin, neighbours Cratloe and finally Crusheen in the final.

-Sixmilebridge regained the Clare Senior Hurling Championship in 2013 with a hard-fought victory over near-neighbours and reigning champions Newmarket-on-Fergus.
+Sixmilebridge regained the Clare Senior Hurling Championship in 2013 with a victory over near-neighbours and reigning champions Newmarket-on-Fergus.

-Sixmilebridge followed that up in 2015 with their twelfth title, comprehensively beating Clonlara in the county final.
+Sixmilebridge followed that up in 2015 with their twelfth title, beating Clonlara in the county final.